-- model acceptance tests; verification of guarantees on the model; - comparison of model test results with guarantees on prototype with due consideration of scale effects in accordance with IEC 60193; - evaluation of model performance with regard to cavitation behaviour (setting of the machine); - evaluation of specific operating characteristics, such as runaway speed, hydraulic thrust, guide vane torque, etc., in accordance with IEC 60193; - comparative/competitive model tests performed according to the rules of the model acceptance tests; - evaluation of competing designs from different Tenderers; - development model tests as the basis for prototype design; in this case, model tests will provide information on performance and machine behaviour at an early stage of the project.
+- model acceptance tests: verification of guarantees on the model; - comparison of model test results with guarantees on prototype with due consideration of scale effects mutually agreed between the Employer and the Contractor; - evaluation of specific operating characteristics, such as runaway speed; - developmental model tests as the basis for prototype design; in this case model tests will provide information on performance and machine behaviour in an early stage of the project.

-The schedule of conducting the model tests, including witnessing by the Employer, and for submitting the final report should be specified, taking into account that design, manufacturing, and tests of a model may require a 12 months to 18 months programme.
+The schedule of conducting the model tests including witnessing by the Employer and for submitting the final report should be specified, taking into account that design, manufacturing, and tests of a model may require a 12 to 18 months programme.

-A check list for model acceptance test specifications is given in IEC 61366-1, annex G. Refer also to IEC 60193 in which items which need agreement between the parties are listed.
+A check list for model acceptance specifications is given in IEC 61266-1, annex G, where all items which need an agreement between the parties are listed.

-14 Site installation and commissioning
+14 Site installation and commissioning tests